camunda/camunda-docs/versioned_docs/version-8.5/components/concepts/clusters.md

 Free Trial clusters are automatically paused after a period of inactivity.
 Auto-pause occurs regardless of cluster usage.

 You can resume a paused cluster at any time, which typically takes five to ten minutes to complete.
-See [resume your cluster](/components/console/manage-clusters/manage-cluster.md#resume-a-cluster).
+See [resume a cluster](/components/console/manage-clusters/manage-cluster.md#resume-a-cluster).

 - Clusters tagged as `dev` (or untagged) auto-pause eight hours after the cluster is created or resumed from a paused state.
 - Clusters tagged as `test`, `stage`, or `prod` auto-pause if there is no cluster activity for 48 hours.